kotikkonstantin/pegasus-in-russian/README.md

 **based on 760 test texts**.
 See more in **results/text_metrics-250-.test.full.txt**

 The PEGASUS was finetuned on 6143 Russian sport text broadcasts.
 The text broadcasts are about different football and hockey matches in Russian Language.
-The origin of used data is [sports.ru](https://www.sports.ru/)
+The origin of used data is [sports.ru](https://www.sports.ru/).This data is available for the research purposes